 Chrys Zantis has an innate wisdom about the creative process.
-She has experience guiding young people and adults from all walks of life to their wise, intuitive and creative selves through art related workshops.
+She has experience guiding young people and adults to their intuitive creative selves through art related workshops.
 She has the ability to touch spirits and enthuse people to venture deep into their creative soul.